etomuc/CPC-USB-Ports-Albireo-compatible-/README.md

 Original Albireo-project: https://www.cpcwiki.eu/index.php/Albireo

-This project is not directly relate to the Albireo project so please do not ask the Albireo developer for any support.
+This project is not directly related to the Albireo project so please do not ask the Albireo developer for any support.

 > [!IMPORTANT]
 > This is not a full Albireo replacement.
 The PCB here only provides the option to connect up to two USB CH376s modules as used in many DIY microprocessor projects.
 No SD-Card or other features are included.